 Nature.
 What comes in to mind when you read this word?
 Distinctly green imagery?
 Trees, leaves, ferns or forests?
 Perhaps shades of blue, the sea, or the sky with its clouds?
 Animals perhaps?
 Birds, lizards, blue whales?
-I suspect few people -if any- imagine things along the lines meteor showers, bush fires, tsunamis, malaria or hatred.
+I suspect few — if any — imagine meteor showers, bush fires, tsunamis, malaria or hatred.
 Yet, I don’t think it’s particularly difficult to realise that these things are just as natural as any other.
 Even less, would be inclined to instinctively associate the word with things like digital watches, jet engines, cappuccinos or the awesome network of networks of computers that we have come to know as the internet.

 “But Sashin, those things aren’t even remotely natural by anyone’s standards of what the word ‘nature’ seems to entail.”

 You would be right to hold the above sentiment, but the problem is that what people mean by nature either doesn’t seem to make much sense, or is a very strange concept indeed.
 As such, I have decided to write up this blog to demonstrate the following propositions:

 - There is no clear distinction between what we call “natural” and “artificial”